 D-107.e: Calculating Unearned Income

-A family member may receive income unearned outside of employment, such as merit-based scholarships, alimony payments, or rental income.
+A family member may receive income unearned (that is, outside of employment), such as merit-based scholarships, alimony payments, or rental income.
 If a family member has received countable unearned income within the previous three months, determine the frequency of the income and average accordingly to determine an average monthly amount of unearned income.

 For example, if a merit-based scholarship was received during the previous three-month period, average the scholarship amount by 12 to determine a monthly amount to include in gross monthly income.